Tamsyn Luggar – Co-opted Governor (Chair)

 Tillie Rundle – Staff Governor

-Tillie joined the Governing Board in 2022 to provide maternity cover.
+Tillie joined the Governing Body in 2022 to provide maternity cover.
 She teaches English at Malmesbury School.

 Lara Farahar – Co-opted Governor